UEABIO/physalia-R-course-2023/book/_main.md

 Make sure you are working in the classroom workspace - so that I can distribute project work and 'visit' your projects if needed.

-RStudio Cloud works in exactly the same way as RStudio, but means you don't have to download any software.
+Posit cloud works in exactly the same way as RStudio, but means you don't have to download any software.
 You can access the hosted cloud server and your projects through any browser connection (Chrome works best), from any computer.

-Here is a good reference guide to [RStudio Cloud](https://rstudio.cloud/learn/guide#projects)
+Here is a good reference guide to [Posit cloud](https://rstudio.cloud/learn/guide#projects)

 ## Getting to know RStudio